How to Wear Soccer Shin Guards Properly: 4 Simple

 How do you hold shin guards in place?

 There are three main ways to help add extra support to keep your shin guards in place.
-The best options would be to invest in high quality shin guard sleeves and straps so that you can reuse them, instead of having to use new athletic tape or pre-wrap every time.
+The best option would be to invest in high-quality shin guard sleeves and straps so you can reuse them instead of having to use new athletic tape or pre-wrap every time.

 – Shin guard sleeves